SprintKeyz/pros-cli-bt/README.md

 Clone this repository, then run `pip install -e <dir>`.
 Pip will install all the dependencies necessary.

+## Running for development
+PROS CLI can be easily run for development.
+First, just install all required packages with `pip install -r requirements.txt` (preferably in a virtual environment).
+From there, all that's needed is to call `python -m pros.cli.main` followed by any parameters!

 ## About this project
 Here's a quick breakdown of the packages involved in this project: